-Bell to acquire FX Innovation
+Bell to acquire FX Innovation to grow professional services

 Bell says these factors, combined with its fibre and 5G offerings, will create end-to-end solutions for customers, helping them grow their businesses.

-“FX Innovation’s depth in cloud services will complement the strengths within Bell Business Market’s Advanced Products and Services team, and together, we will enable customers to accelerate their digital transformation through cloud adoption and management, backed by Canada’s best network,” John Watson, Bell’s group president of business markets, customer experience & AI, said.
+“FX Innovation’s depth in cloud services will complement the strengths within Bell Business Market’s Advanced Products and Services team, and together, we will enable customers to accelerate their digital transformation through cloud adoption and management, backed by Canada’s best network,” John Watson, Bell’s group president of business markets, customer experience & AI, said in a recent press release.

 Source: Bell